Smell gas? Don't wait.

-The main signs of a gas leak in your home are the smell of rotten eggs or sulphur, a hissing or whistling sound near gas lines or appliances, dead or discoloured vegetation near outdoor gas pipes, and physical symptoms like dizziness, nausea, or headaches.
-If you notice any of these signs, open doors and windows, leave the property immediately, and call the gas emergency line on 13 19 09 (Evoenergy in the ACT).
-According to Energy Safe Victoria, gas leaks are a leading cause of preventable home emergencies in Australia.
-Here is how to identify each warning sign and what to do next.
+Four things usually give a gas leak away: the smell of rotten eggs or sulphur, a hissing or whistling sound near a gas line or an appliance, dead or discoloured plants over an outdoor gas pipe, and people getting dizzy, nauseous or headachy inside the house.
+If you notice any of them, open doors and windows, leave the property immediately, and call the gas emergency line on 13 19 09 (Evoenergy in the ACT).
+Gas safety in the ACT is regulated by Access Canberra under the Gas Safety Act 2000, and the order is what matters: get everyone out of the building first, then report it.

 If you smell gas right now: Do not use any electrical switches, lighters, or appliances.
 Open doors and windows, leave the property immediately, and call the gas emergency line on 13 19 09 (Evoenergy in the ACT).
 Then call a licensed gas fitter for the repair.